BattletechModders/BetterAI/README.md

 ### Recommended Companion Mods

-https://github.com/BattletechModders/cFixes/releases - Commuinity bug fixes, Better AI integrates some of the 'Mech tag fixes found in cFixes, but not all.
-These may help the game better categorize units for Lance selection.
+https://github.com/BattletechModders/cFixes/releases - Commuinity bug fixes, Better AI greatly benifits from the corrected NPC pilot traits fixes and integrates with that mod's 'Mech tag fixes.
+NPC pilots are missing a lot of passive traits without cFixes.

 #####  NOTE - Better AI has cFixes set as an Optional Dependency.
 It will automatically load after cFixes changes.
 Better AI does not need cFixes to work.